mvdan/sh/README.md

 	cd $(mktemp -d); go mod init tmp; go get mvdan.cc/sh/v3/cmd/shfmt

+Finally, any older release can be built with their respective older Go versions by manually cloning, checking out a tag, and running `go build ./cmd/shfmt`.

 `shfmt` formats shell programs.
 It can use tabs or any number of spaces to indent.
 See [canonical.sh](syntax/canonical.sh) for a quick look at its default style.